w-jablonski/double_podium/README.md

 ## Goals

 * Mouse friendly, i.e. most actions, characters and symbols are under left hand.
-If needed, they are then also provided in a more convenient way involving the right hand, or both.
+If needed, they are then also provided in a more convenient way elsewhere.
 Additionally, navigation, common shortcuts and others are also available for right hand-only operation, often by mirroring the left half.<br><br>
-In general, using both hands to balance the effort is necessary and recommended if using keyboard heavily — but there are times when using mouse is unavoidable and moving the hand back and forth is particularly annoying.
-This design aims to provide for both scenarios in a viable way.
+In general, using both hands to balance the effort is necessary and recommended for any heavy keyboard user — but there are times that mouse must be used and switching the hand between the two can be a nuisance.
+The design aims to provide for both scenarios in a viable way.

 * No Tap-Hold on regular keys as I believe it's not without issues.
 I use Tap-Hold on combos, though, as these are pressed slower and separately anyway.

 * Provide AltGr as a first-class citizen to type accented characters in Polish.

 ## Concepts